ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### Iteration #4: Calculate the average

-Calculating an average is a very common task.
-Let's practice it a bit.
+Calculating an average is a prevalent task.
+So let's practice it a bit.

 **The logic behind this:**